 Summary

-Please note that as of Java 20, scoped values are still in the incubator stage and, thus, may still be subject to fundamental changes.
+Please note that until Java 24, Scoped Values are still in the preview stage and, thus, may still be subject to minor changes.

 If you still have questions, please ask them via the comment function.
 Do you want to be informed about new tutorials and articles?
 Then click here to sign up for the HappyCoders.eu newsletter.